 Healthcare and pharma procurement teams enter 2026 with rising spend, volatile supply markets, and higher expectations for performance.

-For many leaders, the starting point for a new year is a clear procurement benchmarking report that shows how their KPIs compare with peers and where procurement best-practice benchmarks are actually being met.
+For leaders, a good starting point for a new year is a procurement benchmarking report that shows how your KPIs compare with peers and where procurement benchmarks are actually being met.

 The State of Spend Report, based entirely on real purchase orders, invoices, and supplier transactions, gives a unique view of how the industry actually operates.
-What's changing, where leaders outperform, and where risk is rising?
+What's changing and where industry leaders outperform?

 This article summarizes the trends, benchmarks, and KPIs procurement leaders most frequently look for as they plan 2026.

-Full details, including category-level KPIs and distributions for top, average, and bottom performers, are available in the complete State of Spend procurement benchmarking report.
+Full details, including category-level KPIs and distributions for top, average, and bottom performers in healthcare industry, are available in the complete State of Spend procurement benchmarking report.

-Total healthcare spend has risen steadily since 2022 and remains above the 2022 Q1 baseline on an inflation-adjusted basis for both direct and indirect categories.
+Total healthcare spend has risen steadily since COVID-19 and remains above the 2022 Q1 baseline on an inflation-adjusted basis for both direct and indirect categories.

 Key structural drivers are visible in the data and in the wider market: